ethereum/ethereum-org-website/src/content/developers/tutorials/merkle-proofs-for-offline-data-integrity/index.md

 ![Proof of the value of C](proof-c.png)

+## Off-chain code

-## Creating the Merkle Root
+### Creating the Merkle root

-First we need a trusted source to provide the Merkle Root.
+First we need a trusted source to provide the Merkle root.
 Let's write it in JavaScript using [Node](https://nodejs.org/en/).

 ```javascript
 const ethers = require('ethers')